Flag of Timor-Leste: Indonesian occupation (1975–1999)

 Beyond party political affiliation, the flag of the Fretilin became more and more a symbol of the organisation of resistance for the people during the occupation, and the national flag of 1975 a symbol of the people and their urge for independence.
 The occupation forces reacted to the use of the flags with severe repression.
 The use of flags other than the flag of Indonesia was forbidden.
 Until 1999, East Timor was governed by Indonesia as a province, while internationally it was considered a "dependent territory under Portuguese administration".
 As an Indonesian province, it was also given a provincial flag, but this was only used in the governor's office, as was customary with all provincial flags.
-The flag of Timor Timur, as East Timor was officially called at the time, displayed the provincial coat of arms on an orange background.
+The flag of Timor Timur, as Timor-Leste was officially called at the time, displayed the provincial coat of arms on an orange background.
 When a Portuguese parliamentary delegation was due to visit East Timor in 1989, the Indonesian government distributed 30,000 Indonesian flags to be placed on the homes of Dili.
 This was intended to demonstrate the integration of East Timor into Indonesia.

 The armed resistance against the Indonesians was led by Falintil, which was originally the military arm of Fretilin.
 In 1987, its leader Xanana Gusmão transformed Falintil into a national army of East Timorese resistance.
 He designed a new blue-white-green-black flag of the Falintil.
 The Conselho Nacional de Resistência Timorense (CNRT), the umbrella organisation of East Timorese resistance founded in 1998, adopted the Falintil flag as a politically neutral symbol.
 They replaced the lettering "FALINTIL" with "CNRT" and changed the symbols in the shield.
 The Falintil used a yellow five-pointed star, two traditional swords (suriks) and three feathers.
 The CNRT used a spear and two arrows instead of the feathers, and the star was now white.
 The Falintil adopted this version of the coat of arms for its flag relatively soon.
-The shield in the flag of the CNRT is also found in slightly modified form with the same elements in the later first coat of arms of East Timor (2002-2006) after the restoration of independence.
+The shield in the flag of the CNRT is also found in slightly modified form with the same elements in the later first coat of arms of Timor-Leste (2002-2006) after the restoration of independence.
 In the Falintil camps, it was strictly forbidden to walk through the shadow of the flag.
 Allegedly, this rule dates back to colonial times, when Timorese were beaten up if they walked through the shadow of the flag of Portugal.

 In the 1999 independence referendum in East Timor, the population could choose between full independence and remaining part of Indonesia as the Special Autonomous Region of East Timor (SARET).
 Article 20 of SARET's draft constitution provided for the possibility of adopting its own coat of arms, but not its own flag.
 Instead, the flag of Indonesia was to continue to be used.